Build a dashboard that contains the visualizations and map that you saved during this tutorial.

 Seeing visualizations of your data is great, but sometimes you need to look at the actual data to understand what’s really going on.
 You can inspect the data behind any visualization and view the Elasticsearch query used to retrieve it.

-- To look at the query used to fetch the data for the visualization, select View > Requests in the upper right of the Inspect pane.
+- To look at the query used to fetch the data for the visualization, select View > Requests.

-Now that you have a handle on the basics, you’re ready to start exploring your own data with Kibana.
+Now that you have the basics, you’re ready to start exploring your own data with Kibana.

-- See Discover for information about searching and filtering your data.
+- To learn about searching and filtering your data, refer to Discover.

-- See Visualize for information about the visualization types Kibana has to offer.
+- To learn about the visualization types Kibana has to offer, refer to Visualize.

-- See Management for information about configuring Kibana and managing your saved objects.
+- To learn about configuring Kibana and managing your saved objects, refer to Management.

-- See Console to learn about the interactive console you can use to submit REST requests to Elasticsearch.
+- To learn about the interactive console you can use to submit REST requests to Elasticsearch, refer to Console.